Groundviews

 Historically, the JVP vehemently opposed devolution, seeing it as a threat to Sri Lanka’s territorial integrity.
 Their staunch resistance to the 13th Amendment or any form of devolution of powers fueled deep distrust among Tamils.
 They believed that giving more power to Tamil regions would ultimately lead to Sri Lanka breaking apart.
 This fear was tied to their strong support for Sinhala nationalism.
 During the past decades, they actively fought against any proposals for devolution, seeing them as dangerous concessions that threatened Sri Lanka’s unity (Venugopal, 2010).

-However in recent years the JVP has softened its stance, suggesting a willingness to engage with the issue of devolution.
+However in recent years the JVP has softened their stance, suggesting a willingness to engage with the issue of devolution.
 However, this engagement remains cautious and ambiguous.
 Their 2019 manifesto, while acknowledging the distinct needs of the Tamil community in the North and East, stopped short of explicitly endorsing federalism, a key demand of many Tamil political actors.
 Instead, they proposed practical measures such as appointing Tamil speaking officials in the North and East and establishing a Truth and Reconciliation Commission to address violence against Muslims, stopping short of committing to full implementation of the 13th Amendment (JVP, 2019).
 This framing is still evident in their 2021 booklet where, despite advocating for decentralization, they avoid explicitly endorsing federalism.
-This suggests that the JVP, despite its rhetorical shift towards inclusivity, remains wary of any arrangement that could be seen by its core constituency as challenging the concept of a unitary state.
+This suggests that the JVP, despite their rhetorical shift towards inclusivity, remains wary of any arrangement that could be seen by their core constituency as challenging the concept of a unitary state.

 This shows a pattern.
 While the JVP is willing to make some changes that address specific concerns, it avoids endorsing anything that might upset their Sinhala nationalist supporters such as sharing real power.
 This hesitation likely comes from trying to balance minorities’ needs with the concerns of their Sinhala nationalist base, who fear federalism might lead to separatism.
 Their performance in the 2015 and 2019 elections shows the difficulty of handling this sensitive issue.
 Despite their attempts to present a viable leftist alternative, they struggled to break through the deeply divided political scene.